jackjohnjamison/tiles-vue-2/README.md

 - Organise CSS, sass of css variables?
 Maybe just pick one
 - Decide what to do with imports, should the be all @/lib etc. Maybe move game up to lib as there is nothing else in the lib file
 - Think about prettier and css linting
-- Switch to enums for game modes
+- Switch to enums for game modes, maybe
-- Use the improved image import script from tanks
+- Use the improved image import script from tanks - looks harder than I thought!
-- Move some CSS into the html so the background colour is set.
-Maybe add a "Turn of JavaScript" message
+- Make the editor tabs accesible, maybe more the sections up a level, re-use CSS, they should poobably have a consistant width most of the time at least